Lydie Marland: Early life and education

-They also had commissioned a larger Italianate mansion, the "Palace on the Prairie," designed by the architect John Duncan Forsyth.
+They had also commissioned a larger Italian mansion, the "Palace on the Prairie," designed by the architect John Duncan Forsyth.
 It was under construction from 1925 to 1928.
 Lydie's adoptive mother Virginia Marland died on June 6, 1926, while construction was underway.

 Marriage and family

-Within two years, E. W. returned to Flourtown, Pennsylvania, and had his adoption of Lydie annulled (it was dated from a dozen years before).
+Seventeen months after her aunt and adoptive mother's death, E. W. Marland and Lydie petitioned a court in Philadelphia to annul her adoption.
+Immediately afterward they announced plans to marry, but because of a negative response from friends, family, and the public to her relationship with her uncle and adoptive father the wedding was delayed six months.
+During that time, Lydie had a nervous breakdown and spent time in a New York City hospital and Atlantic City sanatorium.
 On July 14, 1928, E. W. and Lydie were married in Philadelphia.
 She was 28 and he was 54.
 After an extended honeymoon and train travel across Canada to California, the Marlands returned to Ponca City.

 Boom and bust

-At one time considered one of the richest men in the world, Marland lost much of his fortune for a second time.
-By 1928 the Marland Oil Company, now Conoco, had been taken over by "the Wolves of Wall Street", primarily by J. P. Morgan.
-Marland lost much money in the transaction and the stock market crash.
+Once considered one of the richest men in the world, Marland lost much of his fortune for a second time.
+By 1928 the Marland Oil Company, renamed Conoco, had been taken over by "the Wolves of Wall Street", primarily J. P. Morgan Jr. Marland lost out in the transaction and the stock market crash.
 By 1930, the Marlands had moved out of the Palace and set up in the artist studio and guest house, which was modified for them.

 Political life and "First Lady of Oklahoma"

 Two years later, in 1932, E. W. ran successfully for the U.S. Congress from Oklahoma's 8th congressional district, and the couple moved to Washington, D. C.

 In 1934 they returned to Oklahoma after Marland was elected as governor.
 Lydie served as his First Lady.
-Although his tenure [1935-1939] was politically successful, Marland lost more money while in office.
+Although his tenure [1935–1939] was politically successful, Marland lost more money while in office.
 To ensure that he would not benefit financially from his position, he put his investments in trust during his tenure.
 He took seriously his oath that he would not, "knowingly, receive, directly or indirectly, any money or other valuable thing, for the performance or nonperformance of any act or duty pertaining to my office, other than the compensation allowed by law."
 He was financially broken by the end of his term.

 In 1941 the Marlands moved into the chauffeur's quarters and sold their Palace on the Prairie and most of the property to the Discalced Carmelite Fathers of Mexico.
 Marland died several months later, leaving Lydie a widow at age 41.
 She continued living in the chauffeur's cottage for another dozen years, becoming increasingly reclusive.

 The Carmelite Fathers asked for the removal of a statue of Lydie by Jo Davidson, which her husband had commissioned for the grounds.
 Lydie paid a Ponca City man to haul it away.